kibum-moon/blog/content/authors/admin/_index.md

 - Principal Investigators
 ---

 I am a Data Psychologist.
 My research tries to find the best ways to incorporate data science techniques into psychological research.
-My research interest is mainly on developing novel assessment methods to supplement the limitations of self-reports.
+I am interested in developing data-driven assessment tools to elucidate the subtle aspects of personality, emotion, and quality of relationship.

 I am currently working as a data scientist at the Office of Digital Information of Korea University, participating in a series of AI projects.
 The present project focuses on building an automatic assessment model to monitor students’ psychological adaptation.